getong/flutter_rust_bridge_tutorial/README.md

+# 👋 About: IOTA for Flutter

 ---

-description: A tutorial to build modern apps using the technology of IOTA
+A tutorial to build modern apps using the technology of IOTA

 ---

-# 👋 About: IOTA for Flutter

 ## Hey there!&#x20;